Lord of the Rings Game One, part one

 Some notes for collectors

 As mentioned above, there were two publishers involved with marketing the game.
-In Europe and Australia the games were sold by Melbourne House, who had also developed the software, for Sinclair ZX Spectrum, Commodore 64, Acorm BBC Micro, Amstrad CPC, and Amstrad PCW, on cassette and disk, depending on the platform.
+In Europe and Australia the games were sold by Melbourne House, who had also originally developed the software, for Sinclair ZX Spectrum, Commodore 64, Acorm BBC Micro, Amstrad CPC, and Amstrad PCW, on cassette and disk, depending on the platform.
 In the U.S. Addison-Wesley sold versions for Commodore 64, Apple II, MS-DOS, and Apple Macintosh, all disk-only.

 Lord of the Rings Game One cassette version (Melbourne House)